BRP Gregorio del Pilar (PS-15): Philippine Navy (2011–present)

 Around mid-2016, the Philippine Navy started calling the ship in its new code designation FF-15, together with its sister ship BRP Ramon Alcaraz which was re-designated as FF-16, and the new BRP Andres Bonifacio designated as FF-17.

-On August 29, 2018, she ran aground at Hasa Hasa Shoal in the West Philippine Sea off Palawan.
+On August 29, 2018, she ran aground at Half Moon Shoal in the South China Sea off Palawan.
 She was eventually removed from the shoal on September 3, 2018, and towed to Subic Bay for repairs.

-In September 2022, Gregorio Del Pilar completed a 4 year repair and overhaul period.
+In September 2022, Gregorio Del Pilar completed a four-year repair and overhaul period.
 It was then announced that the ship will soon deploy to the South China Sea.

+On 7 April 2024, Gregorio del Pilar conducted a joint patrol in the South China Sea with BRP Antonio Luna (FF-151), BRP Valentin Diaz (PS-177), USS Mobile (LCS-26) of the US Navy, HMAS Warramunga (FFH 152) of the Royal Australian Navy, and JS Akebono of the Japan Maritime Self-Defense Force.
+This marked the first multinational patrol among the nations.

 Notable operational deployments

 Port calls

 On July 27, 2011, Gregorio del Pilar arrived at Joint Base Pearl Harbor–Hickam for a scheduled port visit.
 She took on supplies and fuel, and held a reception hosted by the Philippine Consulate in Honolulu and the Philippine Celebrations Coordinating Committee of Hawaii.
 The crew also visited the USS Arizona Memorial.
 It also marks the first time a Philippine naval vessel pulled into Pearl Harbor.